vectordotdev/timber-ruby/README.md

 ## Overview

 Timber for Ruby is an extension for the [Timber logging service](https://timber.io) that instantly makes your Ruby logs great.
-Without changing your logs, it captures crticial metadata and context, providing you with unparalleled insight into your app.
+It transparently captures crticial metadata and context, providing you with unparalleled insight into your app.
 Log better, solve problems faster, and produce higher quality Ruby apps.